CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ### Release

-The release workflow can be the following.
+If you used `pod lib create` to generate your project you can run `rake release` in the Pod's root folder.
+The release workflow is similar to the following.

 ```shell
 $ cd ~/code/Pods/NAME